How Fast Does a Golf Cart Go? (with 8 Examples)

 |Yamaha Umax One||2||19.5 MPH (31.4 KMH)|

 These are just a few examples of the top golf cart brands and the maximum speed they offer.
-With Star, you can choose a regular version of the Sirius 2 or the LSV version.
+With Star, you can choose a regular version of the Sirius 2 or the LSV version, both of which use golf cart batteries.

 LSV stands for a low-speed vehicle.